Ericsson/codechecker/docs/analyzer/user_guide.md

                         Analyzer configuration options in the following
                         format: analyzer:key=value.
 The collection of the
                         options can be printed with 'CodeChecker analyzers --analyzer-config'.
-To disable the default behaviour
-                        of this option you can use the 'clang-tidy:take- config-from-directory=true' option.
-If the file at
-                        --tidyargs contains a -config flag then those options extend these and override "HeaderFilterRegex" if any.
+If the file at --tidyargs contains a -config flag then those options extend these and override "HeaderFilterRegex" if any.
+To use analyzer configuration file in case of Clang Tidy (.clang-tidy) use the 'clang-tidy:take-config-from-directory=true'
-                        (default: ['clang-tidy:HeaderFilterRegex=.*'])
+                        option.
+It will skip setting the '-checks' parameter of the clang-tidy binary. (default: ['clang-
+                        tidy:HeaderFilterRegex=.*'])
   --checker-config [CHECKER_CONFIG [CHECKER_CONFIG ...]]
                         Checker configuration options in the following format: analyzer:key=value.
 The collection of the options can